Looking for rebranding tips that will guarantee the success of your upcoming rebrand? You’ve come to the right place.

 With a bit of preparation and an understanding of the process, a rebranding initiative can be an exciting, cathartic adventure.
 Especially if you follow the rebranding best practices outlined below.

-Here are a few tips for getting the most out that adventure, and for rebuilding a brand that is compelling, cohesive, and unforgettable.
+The following are 10 key rebranding tips for getting the most out your rebranding adventure—and for building a brand that is compelling, cohesive, and unforgettable.

 1. Plan Ahead